ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 * `:q`: quit file that has not been changed
 * `:wq`: save and quit file
 * `:!q`: quit file without saving any changes

+### Important keybindings for nvim

+The main advantages of Neovim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Neovim and interactive programming environments such as R. Since the Vim and Neovim environments are managed independently, one can run them in parallel on the same system without interfering with each other.
+The usage of Neovim is almost identical to Vim.

+__Nvim commands__

+* `\rf`: opens vim-connected R session.
+If you do this the first time in your user account, you might be asked to create an `R` directory under `~/`.
+If so approve this action by pressing `y`.
+* `spacebar`: sends code from vim to R; here remapped in `init.vim` from default `\l`
+* `:split` or `:vsplit`: splits viewport (similar to pane split in tmux)
+* `gz`: maximizes size of viewport in normal mode (similar to Tmux's `Ctrl-a z` zoom utility)
+* `Ctrl-w w`: jumps cursor to R viewport and back; toggle between insert (`i`) and command (`Esc`) mode is required for navigation and controlling the environment.
+* `Ctrl-w r`: swaps viewports
+* `Ctrl-w =`: resizes splits to equal size
+* `:resize <+5 or -5>`: resizes height by specified value
+* `:vertical resize <+5 or -5>`: resizes width by specified value
+* `Ctrl-w H` or `Ctrl-w K`: toggles between horizontal/vertical splits
+* `Ctrl-spacebar`: omni completion for R objects/functions when nvim is in insert mode.
+Note, this has been remapped in `init.vim` from difficult to type default `Ctrl-x Ctrl-o`.
+* `:h nvim-R`: opens nvim-R's user manual; navigation works the same as for any Vim/Nvim help document
+* `:Rhelp fct_name`: opens help for a function from nvim's command mode with text completion support
+* `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)

 ### Useful resources for learning vim/nvim